tomasemilio/FastAPI-Boilerplate/README.md

 ## How to get started

-Create a .env file following the example `.env.example`
+Create a .env file following the example `example.env`

 `app/config.py` has 3 sets of configurations: Test, Dev, and Prod.